Electron temperature relations and the direct N, O, Ne, S and Ar abundances of 49959 star-forming galaxies in DESI Data

-There is significant interest in nitrogen-rich galaxies due to the detection of high $\rm \log(N/O)$ galaxies in the early Universe such as GN-z11 with $\rm log(N/O)>-0.25$ dex \citep[][]{cameron2023}, CEERS-1018 with $\rm log(N/O) = -0.18\pm0.11$ dex \citep{marques-chaves2024} and RXCJ2248-ID with $\rm log(N/O)=-0.39_{-0.08}^{+0.10}$ dex \citep{topping2024}.
-Our sample contains a significant number of galaxies with high $\rm \log(N/O)$ ratios at low $\rm \log(O/H)$.
-We selected a sample of 139 outliers at $\rm 12+\log(O/H) < 8.0$ and $\rm \log(N/O) > -0.75$ as shown by the pink datapoints and outlined parameter space in the top-left panel of Figure \ref{fig:oh_vs_xo}.
-The high metallicity selection boundary is chosen to exclude the metallicity regime where high N/O is common.
-We choose the N/O threshold to select galaxies with N/O similar to extreme nitrogen emitters observed in the early Universe.
-We find that the high N/O galaxies selected are significantly more massive than the average population of galaxies at similar metallicity (see Figure \ref{fig:mstar_vs_no}).
+We find that the high N/O galaxies selected are typically more massive than the average population of galaxies at similar metallicity (albeit with a large scatter; see Figure \ref{fig:mstar_vs_no}).
 This is consistent with findings by \cite{arellano-cordova2025} who find that high $\rm \log(N/O)$ galaxies are more massive than typical low-metallicity galaxies.
 They find that this is the case for both local and high-redshift galaxies \citep[see also][]{bhattacharya2025desi}.
-This finding is consistent with the general interpretation of gas inflows diluting the metallicity, resulting in a reduction of O/H at fixed N/O \citep[e.g.,][]{andrews2013, curti2020, scholte2023, scholte2024, scholte2025}.
+This finding is generally consistent with the interpretation of gas inflows diluting the metallicity, resulting in a reduction of O/H at fixed N/O \citep[e.g.,][]{andrews2013, curti2020, scholte2023, scholte2024, scholte2025}.